ariaandika/devtools/client/react.md

 ## NextJS

 React only run on the client, a.k.a browser, and does not have the ability to run script on the server.
 NextJS is a backend framewoek that uses react as the frontend.
-NextJS handle the server side rendering, routing, api, database integration, etc.
+NextJS handle the server side rendering, routing, api, database integration, etc